 Ham, Bacon, Pork Chops, Ribs, Sausages, Ham Hocks, Loin Roasts,

 Pulled Pork, Roast Pork, Tenderloin...

 Pork is available year round as a rule if purchasing "cuts" from our freezers.

-Sides are available only at certain times of the year.
+Sides (1/2 pigs) are available at various times of the year.

-Sausage making is an additional 65 cents a pound for the amount of sausage you have
+Sausage making is an additional 75 cents a pound for the amount of seasoned sausage you have made.

 When your pork is not cured and smoked it is referred to as fresh.
 So...

 Recently I had been experimenting with using the bacons fresh and instead cooking and seasoning them

 while cooking or right after taking them from the pan.
 Delicious!
 You can still get it sliced just like the bacon

 you are used to making it easy to cook this way at no additional cost.
 Also I use "chunk" bacon and roast it